trzy/FasterRCNN/README.md

 This is a fresh implementation of the Faster R-CNN object detection model in both PyTorch and TensorFlow 2 with Keras, using Python 3.7 or higher.
 Although several years old now, Faster R-CNN remains a foundational work in the field and still influences modern object detectors.

 I set out to replicate [the original paper](docs/publications/faster_rcnn.pdf) from scratch using Keras but quickly ran into difficulties and spent considerable time overcoming them.
-For the benfit of those undertaking a similar self-learning exercise -- whether involving this or other machine learning models -- my struggles, learnings, and observations are [documented here](#development-learnings).
+For the benefit of those undertaking a similar self-learning exercise -- whether involving this or other machine learning models -- my struggles, learnings, and observations are [documented here](#development-learnings).

 My final results using the VOC2007 dataset's 5011 `trainval` images match the paper's.
 Convergence is achieved in 14 epochs (10 epochs at a learning rate of 0.001 and 4 more at 0.0001), consistent with the learning schedule the paper used.
 My implementation includes only a VGG-16 backbone as the feature extractor.